 The commitment runs from the beginning of August through the end of June.
 The school year calendar is typically finalized by the end of June.
 We will communicate an exact start date as soon as it is known.
 We generally follow the same calendar as Newark Public Schools (Thanksgiving, Winter and Spring breaks, federal holidays, etc.) with some exceptions.
 You can also check out our previous school year’s calendar on our page to get an idea of what next year’s calendar will look like like.

 Our Tutor Corps Members who are interested in teaching have the opportunity to apply for our Teacher Gateway Program during their Corps Year.
 The GOLCS Gateway Program aims to develop a pipeline of talented GOLCS teachers who have an invested interest in teaching and preparing all students for college success.
 The Gateway application is open to GOLCS Corps members, academic support staff and a select group of first year teachers.
 Acceptance in the GOLCS Gateway Program is contingent on the following: performance status in your current role, a successful interview, and a recommendation from supervisor.
 More information about this opportunity will be shared during our summer professional development training.
+For more information about the Gateway Program, please email Michelle Diaz for additional information.

 It is preferable that candidates attend an in-person interview at one our campuses.
 This allows candidates to meet members of our school community, visit our school location and the surrounding neighborhood, as well as work directly with our students.
 However, we do understand that this may not be possible for everyone and therefore we do offer video conference interviews as an alternative to a school visit.